The Liver Tumor Segmentation Benchmark (LiTS): Prior Work: Datasets Approaches

-\paragraph{Methods based on shape and geometric prior knowledge} Over the last two decades statistical Shape Models (SSMs)\cite{cootes1995} have been used for automatic liver segmentation task.
-However, deformation limitations prevent SSMs capturing of the high variability of the liver shapes.
-To overcome this problem SSMs approaches often rely on an additional step for obtaining a finer segmentation contour.
-Therefore SSMs followed by a deformable model performing free form deformation had become a valuable method for liver segmentation\cite{heimann2006active, heimann2007shape,kainmuller2007shape,zhang2010automatic,tomoshige2014conditional,wang2015adaptivemesh}.
-Moreover, variations and further enhancement of SSM such as 3D-SSM based on an intensity profiled appearance model \cite{lamecker2004segmentation}, incorporating non-rigid template matching \cite{saddi2007global}, initialization of SSMs utilizing an evolutionary algorithm \cite{heimann2007shape}, hierarchical SSMs \cite{ling2008hierarchical}, and deformable SSM \cite{zhang2010automatic} had been proposed to solve liver segmentation tasks automatically.
+\paragraph{Methods based on shape and geometric prior knowledge} Over the last two decades, statistical shape models (SSMs) \citep{cootes1995} have been used for automated liver segmentation tasks.
+However, deformation limitations prevent SSMs from capturing the high variability of the liver shapes.
+To overcome this issue, SSM approaches often rely on additional steps to obtain a finer segmentation contour.
+Therefore SSMs followed by a deformable model performing free form deformation became a valuable method for liver segmentation \citep{heimann2006active,kainmuller2007shape,zhang2010automatic,tomoshige2014conditional,wang2015adaptivemesh}.
+Moreover, variations and further enhancement of SSMs such as 3D-SSM based on an intensity profiled appearance model \citep{lamecker2004segmentation}, incorporating non-rigid template matching \citep{saddi2007global}, initialization of SSMs utilizing an evolutionary algorithm \citep{heimann2007shape}, hierarchical SSMs \citep{ling2008hierarchical}, and deformable SSMs \citep{zhang2010automatic} had been proposed to solve liver segmentation tasks automatically.
 SSMs-based methods showed the best results in {SLIVER07}, the first grand challenge held in MICCAI 2007 \citep{Heimann,dawant2007semi}.